 One important question is the extent to which putative causal genes overlap across different ionomic traits.
 It is plausible that some mechanisms affecting elemental accumulation are shared by multiple elements.
 We compiled the complete set of HPO genes discovered for each element and assessed overlap across the complete set of 17 elements (Table 5).
 Most of the discovered HPO genes are element specific, with relatively little overlap between elements (Table 5).
-However, a limited number of element pairs did exhibit statistically significant overlap including Cd, which shared significant overlap with 7 other elements (Al, Cu, K, Mg, Mo, Se and Sr), and Se, which shared significant overlap with 3 other elements (As, Cd and Mg), and Mo, which shared significant overlap with 2 other elements (Al, Cd).
-These candidate genes represent important potential modulators of elemental composition and are particularly worthy of further study (Supp.
+However, a limited number of element pairs did exhibit statistically significant overlap including Cd, sharing significant overlap with 7 other elements (Al, Cu, K, Mg, Mo, Se and Sr), and Se, sharing significant overlap with 3 other elements (As, Cd and Mg), and Mo, sharing significant overlap with 2 other elements (Al, Cd).
+These candidate genes represent important potential modulators of elemental composition and are worthy of further study (Supp.
 Table 8).

 Table 5